laravel-liberu/documentation/docs/guide/usage.md

 that's why you need to look at the changelog, be aware of the changes, update your code and then manually update the dependencies' minor version, so that you can continue to receive updates.

-When updating Enso and introducing possibly breaking changes, we might make available various Artisan commands, meant to make the update easier.
+When updating Liberu and introducing possibly breaking changes, we might make available various Artisan commands, meant to make the update easier.
 You can see the list of currently available commands by running `php artisan liberu` and remember to always consult the changelog.